TBCX

 Header

-Magic (0x58434254) + format version (91) + producing Tcl version; size/count metadata for the top-level block (code length, exception ranges, literal count, AuxData count, locals, max stack).
+Magic (0x58434254) + format version (92) + producing Tcl version; size/count metadata for the top-level block (code length, exception ranges, literal count, AuxData count, locals, max stack); authored source path LPString (empty for inline/channel inputs).

 Sections (order)

-(1) Top-level block (code, literals, AuxData, exceptions, locals epilogue); (2) Procs (FQN, ns, arg spec, compiled block); (3) Classes (advisory catalog of discovered class names; actual creation occurs at load time via the top-level script); (4) Methods (class, kind 0–4, name, args, compiled block).
+(1) Top-level block (code, literals, AuxData, exceptions, locals epilogue); (2) Procs (FQN, ns, arg spec, body-source LPString, compiled block); (3) Classes (advisory catalog of discovered class names; actual creation occurs at load time via the top-level script); (4) Methods (class, kind 0–4, name, args, body-source LPString, compiled block).

 Literal kinds